 Some of our First Time Buyer mortgages come with added benefits, helping you to take the first step on the ladder.
 These include:

 Please note all incentives where applicable are shown on the individual details of each of our mortgage deals.
-Other incentives may also be available so you should always carefully read these details carefully.
+Other incentives may also be available so you should always read these details carefully.

 The benefits above apply to our First Time Buyer Mortgages but you can choose one of our Home Mover mortgages too.